 It’s all about the context

-The fewer, bigger, better advocates saw the world in black and white.
-But martech challenges that view.
-Martech creates more shades of grey when it comes to connecting with customers.
-Actually, smaller, more detailed things can and do make a difference. (check out our digital marketing generation gap article for example)
+The range of choices in martech challenges the view that marketing is all black and white.
+Big isn’t always best.
+Martech creates shades of grey in the world of customer connections.
+Small details in the customer experience can and do make a difference. (check out our digital marketing generation gap article for example)

 If you need to drive nationwide awareness of your brand, then yes, TV is still a great option.

-But remember, many people watch shows on catch-up and skip the ads.
-Hard to get awareness with them if your advertising is on fast-forward.
+But remember, many people watch shows on catch-up.
+They skip the ads.
+Hard to get awareness if your advertising is on fast-forward.

 Many people also watch shows on streaming services like Netflix, that carry no advertising.

-But let’s say your challenge is much to drive trial.
+But let’s say your marketing challenge is to drive trial.

 You want customers to order food from your restaurant on a Friday night for example.